Stelbloom/Applicant-Classifier/README.md

 ## Disclaimer

-This model is trained on synthetic data and is intended as a decision-support tool, not a replacement for human judgment in hiring or job searching.
+This model is trained on simulated data and is intended as a decision-support tool, not a replacement for human judgment in hiring or job searching.
 Real-world deployment would require training on real, anonymized, and ethically sourced data, along with careful bias auditing.